FICTION -- SPIRITS

 By Michael Jesse

-Jack Goddard drove his convertible down the highway exit ramp and cruised through downtown Brayton, or what was left of it.
-More than 25 years had gone by since he left the city of his birth to go to college.
-By then, his mother and grandmother — who had been his only family — were both dead so there had been no reason to come back, until now.
+Jack Goddard's green LeBaron convertible coasted down the Third Street highway exit ramp and cruised through downtown Brayton, or what was left of it.
+Two decades had gone by since Jack left the city of his birth to go to college.
+By then, his mother and grandmother — who had been his only family — were both dead, and so there had been no reason to come back.
+Until now.

-The sign on the chain link fence included an artist’s conception of what the new mall would look like with the preserved storefronts serving as the exterior walls of an ultra-modern shopping mall.
+The sign on the chain link fence included an artist's conception of what the new mall would look like with the preserved storefronts serving as the exterior walls of an ultra-modern shopping mall.
 That was the plan, anyway, but Jack had been following the news and knew that the project was already a year behind schedule and no activity had taken place on the site in months.
-City officials and the lead contractor expressed rosy optimism that it would be resolved soon, but rumor had it that a dispute over ownership of one of the properties was at the heart of it — and that the whole project might collapse as a result.
+City officials and the lead contractor expressed rosy optimism that it would be resolved soon, but the bond market had tanked and interest rates were up.
+If things didn't turn around soon, the city could be left with a cemetery of giant tombstones filling half of downtown.

-And that was why Jack had come back to his hometown on the first day of Spring in 1993.
+And that was why Jack had come back to his hometown in the summer of 1994.
 He had until recently been a business reporter for the Harrington Herald on the other side of the state.
-Come Monday, however, he’d be on the special projects team of the Brayton Morning Star covering the downtown mall story.
+Come Monday, however, he'd be on the business team of the Brayton Morning Star helping to cover the downtown mall story.
 Jack was looking forward to the change.
-The Morning Star was the biggest paper in the state, so it would have been crazy not to take the job even if he’d still been happy at the Herald.
+The Morning Star was the biggest paper in the state, so it would have been crazy not to take the job even if he'd still been happy at the Herald.
 After the breakup with Allison, though, things had been awkward because she worked at the paper also, in Marketing.
-Sometimes he would see her in the hallways,but she would ignore him, as if she had never met him or could no longer see him.
+Sometimes he would see her in the hallways, but she would ignore him, as if she had never met him or could no longer see him.
 He knew he should be feeling hurt and angry, and he did -- a little.
 Mostly, he felt relief.
 It was easier being alone.
 Other people were so loose and spontaneous.
-Allison had been like that — able to just let herself “be in the moment.”
+Allison had been like that — able to just let herself "be in the moment."
 Jack understood that intellectually, but he was not sure he had ever experienced it.

 It had been at the annual conference of the Society of Professional Journalists in Cincinnati that Jack was given an unexpected opportunity to disappear from Harrington and reinvent himself someplace new where no one knew him.
-He’d been on a panel discussion on how journalists could use the Internet in their research.
-A Washington Post reporter showed how to use Telnet and Gopher to access government and university records while Jack’s presentation was on Usenet groups.
-The third panelist, an entertainment writer, stole the show with a demonstration of the Internet Movie Database, which had started out on Usenet but was now migrating to the Internet’s newest platform — the World Wide Web.
+He'd been on a panel discussion on how journalists could use the Internet in their research.
+A Washington Post reporter showed how to use Telnet and Gopher to access government and university records while Jack's presentation was on Usenet groups and electronic bulletin board sites.
+The third panelist, an entertainment writer, stole the show with a demonstration of the Internet Movie Database, which had started out on Usenet but was now migrating to the Internet's newest platform — the World Wide Web.

 Back in his car, Jack drove around the Square, passing the Morning Star building at one end and then parking near the Essex Club at the other.
 Aside from its castle-like Neo-Romanesque exterior, the Essex had left no particular imprint on his childhood memories because he'd never been inside.
 Originally an exclusive men's club, the Essex had long ago surrendered to financial necessity and become essentially a hotel — renting out its lavish but outdated sleeping rooms and banquet halls for weddings and bar mitzvahs.
 The Morning Star used the Essex for all of its overnight visitors, and the paper was paying for Jack's first week's lodging.

 Carrying his suitcase and his PowerBook 180 laptop, Jack pushed through the brass-handled revolving door and found himself in a majestic hall with a vaulted ceiling three stories high, leaded glass windows, dark paneled walls and a marble floor that echoed his footsteps as he walked towards the elegant reception desk.
-He felt the urge to straighten his tie, though he wasn’t wearing one.
 The gray-haired, ashen-faced desk clerk with the trim mustache and impeccable manners seemed to have stepped out of a black-and-white movie.
-He smoothly rattled off the amenities of the club as a bellhop who looked to be at least 80 wrestled Jack’s bag from him and deftly snatched up the key from the glass countertop.
+He smoothly rattled off the amenities of the club as a bellhop who looked to be at least 80 wrestled Jack's bag from him and deftly snatched up the key from the glass countertop.

-Jack followed the aged bellhop to an elevator that felt small with just two occupants and which lurched with effort to lift them to the eighth floor.
-The bellhop, whose name badge said “Tommy,” navigated the floral-wallpapered hallway to room 803, in whose doorway Jack awkwardly took possession of his belongings in exchange for $2.
+Jack followed the ancient bellhop to an elevator that felt small with just two occupants and which lurched with effort to lift them to the sixth floor.
+The bellhop, whose name badge said "Tommy," navigated the floral-wallpapered hallway to room 603, in whose doorway Jack awkwardly took possession of his belongings in exchange for $2.
 Finally inside, he was surprised to realize that his room was almost a suite.
 The bed was behind a screen and the front half of the room was furnished with leather wing-back chairs and a couch.
-Behind another screen he discovered a tiny kitchen just big enough for one person to move around, but efficiently equipped with a hot plate, sink and small refrigerator.
+Behind another screen he discovered a tiny kitchen just big enough for one person to move around, yet efficiently equipped with a hot plate, sink and small refrigerator.

 After unpacking his bag, Jack took his key and went out again.
 On the street, he walked past the fenced construction area to a row of dilapidated shops, most of them boarded up.
 There, towering above the other buildings, he saw the familiar shape of the Pembroke Theatre where he'd worked as an usher when he was 15.